magredal/Enhancing-ML-Thermobarometry-for-Clinopyroxene-Bearing-Magmas/README.md

     4.datasets folder: Contains the datasets we used through the workflow.
 You can modify the "Unknowns-template" and put your own values there.

     5.Single_OutPut_Predictor.ipynb: This is the ready-to-apply script.
 You just need to open it (run the line jupyter lab in your terminal, and a new tab will open in your navigator), and then you can customize the settings (if you want to use a "cpx_only" or "cpx_liquid" model and if you want to estimate "Temperature" or "Pressure").
-Run it a get your estimates!
+Run it and get your estimates!

     6.models folder: Contains the pre-trained models.